guptaumang85/hackerrank-interview-preparation-kit/README.md

-# Hackerrank Questions \n Questions based on interview preparation kit of hackerrank
+# Hackerrank Questions

+Questions based on interview preparation kit of hackerrank